jsenv/jsenv-server/docs/serve-file.md

 ## cacheControl

 `cacheControl` parameter is a string that will become the response `cache-control` header value.
-This parameter is optional with a default value of `"no-cache"`.
+This parameter is optional with a default value of `"no-store"`.
 When `etagEnabled` or `mtimeEnabled` is true, this parameter default value is `"private"`

 Check https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control for more information about this header.